minoda-lab/universc/CONTRIBUTING.md

     how your pull request solves it as concisely as possible.

-    Also include this motivation in `NEWS` so that when a new release of universc comes out it's easy for users to see what's changed.
+    Also include this motivation in `NEWS` so that when a new release of UniverSC comes out it's easy for users to see what's changed.
 Add your item at the top of the file and use markdown for formatting.
 The news item should end with `(@yourGithubUsername, #the_issue_number)`.